dnovac/batch-jobs/README.md

 ## Deploy
 Run these commands in order to build the app, and deploy it in a container, using Docker and docker-compose

-* `mvn clean install` - builds the app and creates .jar file in the `./target` folder
+* `mvn clean install -DskipTests=true` - builds the app and creates .jar file in the `./target` folder

 * `docker network create main-network` - create the network needed for the java and mongo containers to communicate